luckydonald/pytg/README.md

 Also it features neat classes for everything.
 Currently I lack the time to continue that.
 See the develop branch for that.
 Maybe you can help make that happen.*

-## **URL Changes** or "How to update?"##
+## URL Changes ##
+If you started with pytg after 2015, you can ignore this.
+If you cloned from `luckydonald/pytg`, you can ignore this.
-Here is how to update your local git clone to this url.
-If you have not used pytg before, just skip to the Install part.
+Here is how to update your local git clone to this url when your old one was set to [https://github.com/efaisal/pytg.git`](https://github.com/efaisal) (before I started maintaining it in September 2014)
 ```shell
 # navigate into the clone
 cd pytg	 # not pytg/pytg!